-On January 10, 2020, we entered into a Securities Purchase and Exchange Agreement (the "Securities Purchase and Exchange Agreement") with 1315 Capital II, L.P., a Delaware limited partnership ("1315 Capital"), and Ampersand (together with 1315 Capital, the "Investors") pursuant to which we sold to the Investors, in a private placement pursuant to Regulation D and Section 4(a)(2) under the Securities Act, an aggregate of \$20,000,000 in Series B Preferred Stock, at an issuance price per share of \$1,000.
-Pursuant to the Securities Purchase and Exchange Agreement, 1315 Capital purchased 19,000 shares of Series B Preferred Stock at an aggregate purchase price of \$19,000,000 and Ampersand purchased 1,000 shares of Series B Preferred Stock at an aggregate purchase price of \$1,000,000.
+On January 10, 2020, we entered into a Securities Purchase and Exchange Agreement (the "Securities Purchase and Exchange Agreement") with 1315 Capital II, L.P., a Delaware limited partnership ("1315 Capital"), and Ampersand 2018 Limited Partnership ("Ampersand" and together with 1315 Capital, the "Investors") pursuant to which we sold to the Investors, in a private placement pursuant to Regulation D and Section 4(a)(2) under the Securities Act, an aggregate of \$20,000,000 in Series B Preferred Stock, at an issuance price per share of \$1,000.
+Pursuant to the Securities Purchase and Exchange Agreement, 1315 Capital purchased 19,000 shares of Series B Preferred Stock at an aggregate purchase price of \$1,000,000 and Ampersand purchased 1,000 shares of Series B Preferred Stock at an aggregate purchase price of \$1,000,000.

 In addition, we exchanged \$27,000,000 of the Company's existing Series A Preferred Stock held by Ampersand, represented by 270 shares of Series A Preferred Stock, which represented all of the Company's issued and outstanding Series A Preferred Stock, for 27,000 newly created shares of Series B Preferred Stock (such shares of Series B Preferred Stock, the "Exchange Shares" and such transaction, the "Exchange").
 Following the Exchange, no shares of Series A Preferred Stock remain designated, authorized, issued or outstanding.
+Under the terms of the Securities Purchase and Exchange Agreement, Ampersand also agreed to waive all dividends and weighted-average anti-dilution adjustments accrued to date on the Series A Preferred Stock.

 For so long as each of Ampersand and 1315 Capital holds at least sixty percent (60%) of the Series B Preferred Stock issued to it on January 15, 2020, such Investor will be entitled to elect two directors to the Board, provided that one of the directors qualifies as an "independent director" under Rule 5605(a)(2) of the listing rules of the Nasdaq Stock Market (or any successor rule or similar rule promulgated by another exchange on which the Company's securities are then listed or designated) ("Independent Director").
 However, if at any time such Investor holds less than sixty percent (60%), but at least forty percent (40%), of the Series B Preferred Stock issued to them on January 15, 2020, such Investor would only be entitled to elect one director to the Board.
 Any director elected pursuant to the terms of the Certificate of Designation may be removed without cause by, and only by, the affirmative vote of the holders of Series B Preferred Stock.
-A vacancy in any directorship filled by the holders of Series B Preferred Stock or by any remaining director or directors elected by such holders of Series B Preferred Stock.
+A vacancy in any directorship filled by the holders of Series B Preferred Stock may be filled only by vote or written consent in lieu of a meeting of such holders of Series B Preferred Stock or by any remaining director or directors elected by such holders of Series B Preferred Stock.